Delfi-CH/mc-server-manager-rust/README.md

 rust tool for managing multiple selfohosted minecraft servers

-CURRENTLY WORK IN PROGRESS!
+THIS APP IS CURRENTLY WORK IN PROGRESS

-DO NOT USE
-NOT ALL FEATURES ARE IMPLEMENTED
+NOT ALL FEATURES WORK FULLY

-FOR MORE INFO SEE [HERE](https://github.com/Delfi-CH/mc-server-management/blob/main/TODO.md)
+FOR MORE INFO LOOK [HERE](https://github.com/Delfi-CH/mc-server-manager-rust/blob/main/TODO.md)

 ## Requirements

 ### Processor:

-x86-64 based Processor (Intel/AMD)
+x86-64 based Processor
+(Any Intel/AMD Processor released in the last 15 years should work)

 ### RAM: